top of page

 Explore New Places

-It's very easy to get into the routine of taking the same walking routes around your local area with your dog; especially when you have a busy life, and your mind is elsewhere!
+It's very easy to get into the routine of taking the same walking routes around your local area, especially when you have a busy life, and your mind is elsewhere!
 But this sort of routine is not necessarily the best for your dog, who may become bored and not enjoy their walk as much as they could.
+This is sometimes when we begin to see unwanted behaviours, such as fixating on other dogs and poor recall.
 By adding variety to your walking locations, dogs can:

 - Explore different areas